 Symbiotic Channel: The channel is designed to be used at the same time as another channel.
 This type of channel could be considered a type of support channel but its parallel use in conjunction with another channel warrants it a distinction.
 A good example of a symbiotic channel would be a mobile phone app that enables the stock checking of items in a physical order catalogue.

-The oft cited model of iTunes is a good example of clearly defined channel roles operating in a successful cross-channel architecture.
+The often cited model of iTunes (fig. 3) is a good example of clearly defined channel roles operating in a successful cross-channel architecture.
 Morville (2011) breaks down the major channels of iTunes into following roles: play, manage, acquire.

 We intend to explore this initial classification system further and acknowledge that in its infancy, it may not cover all possible channel services.
 However, it is proposed so as to enable the reader to begin to framework the problem space prior to the commencement of cross-channel information architecture design.
 It is our intent to expand upon this classification as part of the wider discussion on “sense-making in cross-channel design”

 The Degradation of Meaning in a Cross-channel User Experience

 The above classification system is intended to help us initially think about the potential strategic directions of each of the channels we might design for in a cross-channel user experience.
 By understanding the role of each potential channel we are in a much better position to identify the information needs of our users at key points in the experience being designed.